 Whether we are speaking, listening, texting, emailing, or just plain thinking, most of us spend our days communicating.
 Language is one of our primary ways of connecting with others and understanding our lives.
 Communication habits run deep, yet patiently bringing attention to specific aspects of our words and thinking can have profound and far-reaching impacts.

-This eight-week online course* offers an opportunity to deepen your mindfulness practice by exploring the realm of interpersonal communication in all aspects of your life: personal, social, and professional.
-In it, long-time Mindful Schools teacher and communication expert Oren J. Sofer draws upon the tools and insights of mindfulness practice, the internationally used system of Nonviolent Communication, and the science of nervous system regulation.
-Videos, exercises and detailed lecture notes guide you through a step-by-step, integrated approach to understanding and transforming your communication.
+This six-week virtual course offers an opportunity to deepen your mindfulness practice by exploring the realm of interpersonal communication in all aspects of your life: personal, social, and professional.
+The course draws upon the tools and insights of mindfulness practice, the internationally used system of Nonviolent Communication, and the science of nervous system regulation.
+Videos, exercises, and detailed lecture notes guide you through a step-by-step, integrated approach to understanding and transforming your communication.

-This course (view the syllabus) covers the basics of communication practice, and is specifically designed to help you:
+This course is specifically designed to help you:

 - Reduce the stress associated with interpersonal differences and conflict